Instadapp/docs/content/7.faq/connectors/calldata-param.md

----
-title: How to get calldata and unit for uniswap v3 swap connector?
+# How to get calldata and unit for uniswap v3 swap connector?
-description: 'desc'
-draft: true
----

 ```js
 const network = "polygon"